AlphaLima/ESP32-Serial-Bridge/README.md

 ===============================================================

-Used Libraries: (must be install in the arduino IDE):
+Used Libraries: (must be installed in the arduino IDE):

 https://github.com/espressif/arduino-esp32